vankasteelj/torrent-tracker-health/README.md

     OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-This is a complete rewrite of torrent-health by Slashmanx, and Dessalines.
+This is a complete rewrite of torrent-health by Slashmanx.